 Eczema in infants

 Eczema is itchy scaly patches of skin.
-A randomized trial of 112 pregnant women suggest that B. bifidum may play a role in preventing eczema in their babies.
+A of 112 pregnant women suggest that B. bifidum may play a role in preventing eczema in their babies.
 In the study, researchers provided mothers with a family history of eczema either a placebo pill or pill of B. bifidum four to eight weeks prior to giving birth.
 After birth, researchers provided infants one tablet of B. bifidum per day for six months.
 About 18.2 percent of the infants who took the B. bifidum tablet had eczema.
 In contrast, about 40.0 percent of infants in the placebo group had eczema.

 The results of this study are promising, but more research is needed.